 Our Lady of San Juan by Teri Skultety

-The place is outside Chichen Itza, if you get me a map I’ll mark it for you.
-There’s a temple there, we found it years ago.
-What you do is sit in the center of the square, you meditate, we made up a song for it too, just no words for it, and then they show up after midnight.
+The place is outside Chichen Itza. if you get me a map I’ll mark it for you.
+There’s a temple there.
+We found it years ago.
+What you do is sit in the center of the square, you meditate.
+We made up a song for it too, just no words for it.
+They show up after midnight.
 The lights usually appear from the North-East but…”

 “The lights?”
 He tapped his pencil against his steno-pad.

 Sandy took a deep breath.
 The walls were doing their best to shed their latest coat of green paint, succeeding in places.
 She smiled.
 It was like the set of a B-Movie.
 Everything was too hot, sweaty, dim, tired and tense.
 Water bugs scurried in and out the edges of doors, under the bars of the cells across the aisle.
 She was so pissed at him.
 When they got home she was really going to let him have it.
 She smiled again, knowing she wouldn’t.

 “The lights Ms. Colburn?”
 He tapped his pencil.

 “It’s not Colburn anymore, it’s Jefferson.
 I was waiting ’til my license expired to change it.
 Have you ever been to the DMV in the US?”
 She didn’t like this guy.
 He wasn’t a Mexican official, he was outside intel.
 He was a spook.
 “It’s awful.
 I mean, slightly better than what you’ve got going here but, it’s not pretty.”